open-hand/choerodon-oauth/README.md

-# oauth-server
+# Oauth Server

-This service is the authorized authentication center of the choerodon micro services framework and is mainly responsible for user privilege and authorization.
+This service is the authorized authentication center of the Choerodon Microservices Framework and is mainly responsible for user privilege and authorization.

 ## Feature